 Social security

 Table 4 indicated that more number (43.30%) of buffalo farmers possessing high level of social security, whereas 40 per cent of the respondents were having medium level of social security.
-This could be due to the reason that majority might have felt themselves privileged and ‘socially secure’, being a part of farmers’ organizations such as cooperatives.
+This could be due to that majority might have felt themselves privileged and ‘socially secure’, being a part of farmers’ organizations such as cooperatives.

 The results were in concordance with Barela (2017)[15] and Kumar et al. (2018)[14] who found that majority of the respondents had high level of social security.